 Outside of work, today’s tenants have all the information they need at their fingertips.
 They also crave this same convince at work.
 To serve them well, CRE organizations must communicate better with tenants giving them the information they need, when they need it, where they want to find it, and on-demand.
 Keep in mind that the information that is sent must provide value to tenants.
-While building maintenance notifications are important, many CRE teams neglect to send additional information about amenities and services that may have a direct positive impact on a tenant’s experience.
+While building maintenance notifications are important, many CRE teams neglect to send additional information about amenities and services that may have a direct positive impact to a tenant’s experience.
 Buildings that are most attractive are the ones that provide information tenants want, when they want to access it, and how they want to receive it.

 Monitor overall operational performance behind the scene.

 Building owners need visibility into the performance of their entire portfolio to understand the effectiveness of their teams.
 Building owners can maximize the number of hours in a day for their property teams by equipping them with property management technology that enables teams to focus on the most pressing priorities.
 Owners that keep a pulse on the health of their property operations are able to spot problems more quickly and do so before it negatively impacts tenants.
 This will make for an optimal experience for tenants when they are in CRE buildings.